-MC ZULU achieved notoriety for the combination of Reggae vocals with various forms of experimental Dance music.
-During a time when lyricists mainly identified with their chosen genre, he would freely write and give his acappellas for remixes.
-This resulted in open-ended collaborations with producers from around the globe.
-As most of the genres had yet to be named, Zulu started using Sly & Robbie’s term “Electro Reggae” to give them a common thread.
+MC ZULU is known for combining Reggae vocals with multiple forms of electronic dance music.
+During the early 2000’s, when vocalists mainly identified with one particular style, he would send his acappellas to producers from varying backgrounds.
+This resulted in open-ended collaborations with artists from around the globe.
+As most of the genres had yet to be named, Zulu borrowed Sly & Robbie’s term “Electro Reggae” to give them a common thread.

 ===-===-===